BRreka/Global-Blue-Homework-Calkoo-BRreka/README.md

 ## Example for manual test only
 + The pie chart has no reliable way of selection, I would only test this manually.

+## Update
+I re-checked the tests a few hours after sending the link, and noticed there was a pop-up for data-usage consent for cookies, which I've never seen during working on this project.
+This might have been some sort of bug for me, or something new, I will never know.
+I included the Selenium code to deal with the issue, which might make the bug report of the Element Interception Error not actual anymore, as the test cases ran without any issue.